trickstercache/trickster/docs/new-changed-1.0.md

 In a multi-origin setup, Trickster 1.0 no longer supports the ability to select an Origin using Query Parameters.
 Trickster 1.0 continues to support Origin Selection via URL Path or Host Header as in 0.1.x.

 ### Configuration Settings

+#### api_path

+The `api_path` configuration parameter in 0.1.x that defaulted to `/api/v1/` has been removed.
+Trickster 1.0's customizable Path Configurations capability allows for unlimited paths to be defined and managed; this subsumes the funtionality of the `api_path`.

 #### timeseries_retention_factor